Farmworker Wildfire Smoke Alert

 Will I receive a message when the AQI is no longer 151 or greater as well as when it is no longer 501 or greater due to wildfire smoke?

-What is CARB Smoke Spotter and AirNow?
+What are Smoke Spotter and AirNow?

 What if I see or smell smoke and do not get a text?
 Or what if I do not see or smell smoke but receive a text?